tengkuhafidz/WebSheets-Listing-Page/README.md

 - [ ] Create layout options
 - [ ] Add option for Google Analytics in sheetysite-data sheet
 - [ ] Add option for site's SEO in sheetysite-data sheet
+- [ ] Find a way to auto build and deploy direct via Google Sheets

 ## What's inside? 🧐